Severe Economic Hardship Employment Authorization

 - Document the circumstances causing his or her severe economic need:

-The International Office can mail the documents to USCIS on your behalf.
+International Student and Scholar Services (ISSS) can mail the documents to USCIS on your behalf.

 If you choose to mail the documents yourself please refer to the USCIS Lockbox Facility